dzirtusss/vifari/README.md

 ### Tips

 - If `hjkl` don't work, most probably mouse cursor is out of the scrollable area.
-Use `t` to navigate to some visible element and then use `hjkl`.
+Use `gf` to navigate to some visible element and then use `hjkl`.

 - `gf` is very handy to switch scrollable areas on very complex pages ot to move cursot to scrollable area.